Norwich railway station: Great Eastern Railway (1862–1922)

-London and North Eastern Railway (1923-1947)
+London and North Eastern Railway (1923–1947)

 On 1 January 1923, the GER amalgamated with several other railways to form the London and North Eastern Railway (LNER).
 This was as a result of the Railways Act 1921, which saw most of the 120 railway companies grouped into four main companies, in an effort to stem their losses.
 Norwich Thorpe became an LNER asset.

-During World War II the station was bombed in June 1940 and April 1942.
+During World War II, the station was bombed in June 1940 and April 1942.

-Following the Transport Act 1947 the Big Four railway companies, including the LNER, were amalgamated into the nationalised British Railways (BR).
+Following the Transport Act 1947, the Big Four railway companies, including the LNER, were amalgamated into the nationalised British Railways (BR).

-British Railways (1948-1994)
+British Railways (1948–1994)

 On 1 January 1948, the nationalisation of Britain's railways saw the operation of Norwich Thorpe station pass to British Railways (Eastern Region).

 Platform 6 was added in 1954 and a modern booking hall was built in 1955.

 During the late 1950s, steam locomotives were phased out across the East Anglian network and replaced by diesel-powered trains.

 After Norwich City station was closed as part of the Beeching cuts, British Rail decided to revert the name of the station to Norwich, which took effect on 5 May 1969.

 When the station closed briefly for electrification works in 1986, Trowse, a disused suburban station, was put back into service as the temporary terminus of the line.
-It closed again when Norwich re-opened.
+It closed again when Norwich reopened.
 The signalling was also modernised at that time and the track layout simplified.
 On completion of the electrification project, Norwich-London InterCity trains switched from being hauled by Class 47 diesel locomotives to Class 86 electric locomotives.

-The privatisation era (1994-present)
+The privatisation era (since 1994)

-On 1 April 1994, under the Railways Act 1993, ownership of the station passed to a new private company, Railtrack, which was restructured into Network Rail in 2004.
-Train services to Norwich were later privatised, with most services passing to Anglia Railways in January 1997.
-Services towards the West Midlands were taken over by Central Trains in March 1997.
+On 1 April 1994, under the Railways Act 1993, ownership of the station passed to a new private company, Railtrack, which was transferred to the state-controlled non-profit Network Rail in October 2002 after experiencing financial difficulties in the aftermath of the Hatfield rail crash.

+Services to Norwich were later privatised, with most passing to Anglia Railways in January 1997.
+Routes towards the West Midlands were taken over by Central Trains in March 1997.
 Anglia trains handed over their franchise to National Express East Anglia in 2004.
 Three years later, on 11 November 2007, the Central Trains franchise was broken up and West Midlands services to Norwich were taken over by East Midlands Trains.
 The National Express East Anglia franchise passed to Abellio Greater Anglia on 5 February 2012.
 All services operated by East Midlands Trains were transferred to East Midlands Railway in August 2019, after EMT's franchise expired.